-This Online Bank Can Help You Make an Extra $500 Without Noticing
+This Online Bank Can Help You Save Your Money Without Noticing

 I’ll be the first to admit, I’m better at spending than I am at saving.

 I’ve got bills to pay and places to be, and that makes it hard for me to save up a nice little nest egg.